Those touched by Legend Taliferro's passing reflect on the past year

-KANSAS CITY, MO (KCTV) -- It’s been one year since 4-year-old Legend Taliferro was killed when a stray bullet hit him while he slept in Kansas City.
+KANSAS CITY, Missouri (KCTV) -- It’s been one year since 4-year-old Legend Taliferro was killed when a stray bullet hit him while he slept in Kansas City.

 Legend’s death on June 29, 2020 left a mark in Kansas City at a time when violent crime was on the rise.
 In spite of mitigation efforts from law enforcement, Kansas City experienced it’s deadliest year in history last year.